-A chandelier hanging directly over a road, a fountain dotted with sculptures of frogs, and whimsy in every direction you look: welcome to Quartiere Coppedè, one of the most delightfully unexpected corners of Rome.
+A chandelier hanging directly over a road, a fountain dotted with sculptures of frogs, and fairytale-esque whimsy in every direction you look: welcome to Rome’s Quartiere Coppedè, one of the most delightfully unexpected neighborhoods in the Eternal City.

-Want to visit a corner of Rome that few tourists happen to see and that a casual visitor to Rome will almost never stumble across accidentally?
+Want to visit a corner of Rome that few tourists happen to see and that a casual visitor to Rome will rarely stumble across accidentally?

 Table of Contents

-Quartiere Coppedè is the work of Florentine architect Gino Coppedè, who designed the neighborhood (“quartiere” means “neighborhood”) from 1913 to 1927, when he passed away.
+Quartiere Coppedè is the work of Florentine architect Gino Coppedè, who designed the neighborhood (“quartiere” is simply Italian for “neighborhood”).

 What to Do in Quartiere Coppedè